IPS-LMU/The-EMU-SDMS-Manual/_book/emu-webApp.md

 ## 3     Tone-only          OSCI; SPEC               Tone
 ```

-As it is sometimes necessary to add new or remove existing perspectives to or from a database, R Example \@ref(rexample:webApp-addRemovePersp) shows how this can be achieved using `emuR`'s `add/remove_perspective()` functions.
+As it is sometimes necessary to add new or remove existing perspectives to or from a database, the R code snippet below shows how this can be achieved using `emuR`'s `add/remove_perspective()` functions.

 ```r